-You may recognize the photo below.
-I first posted about this soup over a year ago, but at the time I was having trouble with the timing of the recipe, so I kept it to myself.
+You may recognize the photo above.
+I first posted about this Southwestern split-pea soup over a year ago, but at the time I was having trouble with the timing of the recipe, so I kept it to myself.
 Since then, I’ve made it several times, never the same way twice, and it’s always come out delicious.
 Most recently I cooked it for a potluck lunch and had to substitute for two ingredients I was missing and actually burned the bottom of the pan.
 But since several people tracked me down to rave about the soup, I figure that this recipe is practically fool-proof.
 Well, it’s proof against this fool, at least!

 I’d waited until the last minute to make my potluck dish, figuring I could throw this soup together quickly in the pressure cooker.
 Then I ran into a big problem: no yellow split peas.
 But I had some chana dal–a split relative of the chickpea–and decided to use them instead.
 From my experience, they take a little longer to cook, so I started them in the pressure cooker and added a couple of minutes to the timer.